Hard Drive 101

 Hard drive power supplies

 Which power supply the drive will use depends on the case design.
 An internal drive added to a tower computer will use the computer’s power supply.
 This is tidier because you don’t have power cables running all over the place.
-It does tax the computer’s power supply, however, and that can lead to failure (watch out for an SPF).
+It does tax the computer’s power supply, however, and that can lead to failure.

 The power supply for a multiple-drive enclosure is usually inside the case, and is a lot like the power supply inside your computer.
-If it fails, you can often replace it with a generic one from a local computer store.
+If it fails, you can transfer the drives into another enclosure and keep working.
+(If the drives are in a RAID configuration, you’ll only want to transfer them to an exclosure with an identical RAID controller.)

 Bus-powered drives